irx-404notfound/programming-notes/java-script/js-fundaments.md

 > [!IMPORTANT]
 > In JavaScript, there are some reserved words that cannot be used as variable names, so you need to be careful not to use them.

+Here are some reserved words:

+- var
+- let
+- function
+- if
+- else
+- try
+- catch
+- for
+- while